 The safety of all children is paramount at Lavant C.E.
 Primary School.
 The use of the internet is a fundamental element of the curriculum and the teaching of e-safety is therefore an important aspect of ICT teaching and learning in all year groups (see Safe use of Internet policy).
-Where the school website is used to display children's work, every effort is made to safeguard their privacy.
-The school office holds a record of children who may have a photograph of themselves displayed on the website and class teachers are routinely updated on this.
+The school office holds a record of children who may have a photograph of themselves displayed on the website and social media, and class teachers are routinely updated on this.